A Geordie guide to a belting weekend on the Toon

 Newcastle at a glance:

-• There’s nothing quite like the atmosphere on match day at St James Park, but make sure you book tickets in advance if you know you’re going to be there during a game
+- There’s nothing quite like the atmosphere on match day at St James Park but make sure you book tickets in advance

 The Bigg Market – bustling bars and burgers

 This bustling area in the centre of Newcastle is a popular nightspot for students during the week and is equally busy at weekends.
 Here you’ll find bars in close proximity and a smattering of faithful takeaways, such as Munchies.
-Groups often start at the nearby Gate, which is home to bars including Tiger Tiger and Sam Jacks then move on to the Market – a popular stop off for stag dos thanks to the late licences.
+Groups often start at the nearby Gate, which is home to bars including Tiger Tiger and Sam Jacks then move on to the Market.

 The Quayside – where upmarket hospitality and culture collide